15 Top Western Monarch Resources for Monarchs & Milkweed

 While this group is intended for monarch lovers across North America, there are many in the group from western and southern locales.
 Join the group to network with other monarch supporters in your area:

 2. Butterfly Farms is a California nonprofit 501(c)(3) dedicated to education, conservation and research of our important pollinators.
 They study the host and nectar plant relationships of pollinators using the Western Monarch Butterfly as our model.
-Visit their farm to learn more about monarchs:
+Learn about western monarchs for the website and visit their new farm (in late 2023) to learn more about monarchs:

 3. Monarch Butterflies in the Pacific Northwest is a portal for research, conservation, and news of the pacific northwest monarchs: